 - They’ve had access to messages in the past.
 Such as with physical documents and emails.
 So, when court-ordered, companies had to give up the data to officials.
 More modern tools are necessary for modern times, they say.
 So they want a way to continue using people’s communications to fight crime.
 Only this could be on a much grander scale, as we discuss later in the article.

 - Officials need a way to access the messages, but only of those people who seek to harm us in some way.
+But the rules surrounding who accesses what are non transparent.

 The second bullet point, about their having access throughout the history of communications, doesn’t stick.
 Because when phones first came on the scene, very little of a person’s time was spent talking on the phone.
 Especially when compared to how much ‘in person’ communication people still had.
 Same again when emails hit the scene.
 Governments and authorities enjoyed access when they had a court order.